caseconsulting/expense-app-api/README.md

 1) Open CloudFormation.yaml
 2) Uncomment the userId indexes and attributes for expense and budget tables
-3) Comment out expenseTable index
+3) Comment out expenseTable index for expense and budget tables

       # - IndexName: employeeId-expenseType-index
       #   KeySchema: